guettli/simple21term/README.md

 * Do it: Add a new Environment.
 * A warning should be at the top "Package requirement is missing: Django>=....".
 Install it.
 * Configure the runserver like explained here: [runnserver in PyCharm Community Edition](https://stackoverflow.com/questions/27269574/how-to-run-debug-server-for-django-project-in-pycharm-community-edition)
-* Run runserver.
-The `Starting development server at http://127.0.0.1:8000/` should be visible
+* Run runserver. `Starting development server at http://127.0.0.1:8000/` should be visible
 * Open the URL in your browser.
 You should see "The install worked successfully!
 Congratulations!"